 CREA 201.
 The Creative Economy.
 3 Hours.

-Semester course; 3 lecture hours.
+Semester course; 3 lecture hours (offered online).
 3 credits.
 Examines the contribution of creative ideas to the world economy with a focus on where, how and why creative ideas are produced and consumed.

 CREA 202.
 Creative Coding.
 3 Hours.